tiepdotme/redant-home/_posts/2013-09-17-mobile-apps.md

 author: Ben Still
 description: If you're making stuff for the web, mobile is a really big deal.
 It's really important to form and execute a mobile strategy well.
 Which can be hard.
 keywords: mobile app
-image:
-  small: /assets/uploads/2013/mobile-join-small.jpg
+image-small: /assets/uploads/2013/mobile-join-small.jpg
-  large: /assets/uploads/2013/mobile-join.jpg
+image-large: /assets/uploads/2013/mobile-join.jpg
-excerpt:
-  short: Most of our projects now have over 50% mobile traffic.
+excerpt-short: Most of our projects now have over 50% mobile traffic.
 So mobile strategy is becoming increasingly important
-  long: If you're making stuff for the web, mobile is a really big deal.
+excerpt-long: If you're making stuff for the web, mobile is a really big deal.
 Most of our projects have over 50% of visits from mobile, so it's really important to form and execute a mobile strategy well.
 Which can be hard.
 ---

 Like many complex things, it can suffer from being over simplified.
 Doing mobile well can occasionally get simplified to make a mobile App and get it listed in the App store - tick.
 Make the site responsive - tick.
 But what are the drawbacks or compromises?
 Are they really the best options?